Monthly Checklist

 Flowers and Perennials

-- Fill in gaps in the garden with annuals such as petunias, marigolds, impatiens, and gazanias for instant colour.
+- Fill gaps in the garden or outdoor pots with stunning summer flowers such as petunias, gazanias, marigolds, and tropical impatiens.

 - Struggling to keep on top of watering?
 Plant drought-resistant perennials such as portulaca pizzaz, ice plants, osteospermums and kangaroo paws to ensure you have a garden full of colourful, hardy flowers.